dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_7.md

 * The sequence $x₀ … x_{i-1} ~ y_j ~ y_{j+1} … $ is bad:
   - The $x$ prefix comes from a bad sequence so it cannot contains increasing elements.
   - The $y$ suffix comes from a bad sequence so it cannot contains increasing elements.
-  - We are left with comparing element from accross $x$ and $y$:
+  - We are left with comparing element from across $x$ and $y$:
     * By contradiction to the badness: assume $x_m ≤ y_n$ for some $m < i$ and $n ≥ j$.
     * By definition of $Y$ we have $y_n < x_{i'}$ and by minimality of $i$ we have $i ≤ i'$.
     * So we have $x_m ≤ y_n < x_{i'}$ and $m < i ≤ i'$, contradicting the badness of $x₀ ~ x₁ …$
 * $x₀ … x_{i-1} ~ y_j ~ y_{j+1} … $ contradicts the minimality of $x₀ ~ x₁ …$

 __Proposition.__
-Strict embedding is a well-founded relation over finite words from a WQO letters.
+Strict embedding is a well-founded relation over finite words from a WQO alphabet.

 _Proof Sketch._
 To make a infinite descending chain, we must makes (1) some letter in the word smaller or (2) make the word shorter.